data-henrik/twitterBot/README.md

-# TtwitterBot for IBM Cloud Code Engine
+# TwitterBot for IBM Cloud Code Engine
-Some fun and experiments with Golang, Twitter and IBM Cloud Code Engine
+Some fun and experiments with Golang, Twitter and IBM Cloud Code Engine.
+Tweet at schedule with the message composed of latest IBM Cloud blog entries.

 ## (Rough) Instructions